-I think that compilation is better than interpretation for almost all use cases - that is to say, almost all software should be written in a compiled language.
-The main reason I think this is because interpretation is dynamic linking.
+I think that almost all software should be written in a compiled language.
+The main realization that led to me deciding this is that interpretation is dynamic linking.

-There are a few articles against dynamic linking that have helped me form this opinion:
+There are a few articles against dynamic linking that have helped me form my opinion against it:

 whoever this person is

 In summary, the benefits of dynamic linking are way over-hyped and don't actually justify the massive complexity of having libraries installed separately, locating them at runtime, worrying about library vesions and conflicts...

 And interpretation is just pretty much the same thing, but at the API level instead of the ABI level.
 When you install a program in an interpreted language it dumps dependencies into shared locations on your system.
 Ever tried running your system's command to list all the packages you have installed?
 There's a bunch you have no idea about, right?
-(Maybe not if you know a lot more than me.)
-I'm pretty sure the only Python apps I have on my system are electrum and youtube-dl and pacman shows 39 python packages installed besides the interpreter.
+On an old Artix installation of mine, the only Python apps I had were electrum and youtube-dl and pacman showed 39 python packages installed besides the interpreter.